apache/pdfbox/README.txt

    enhancement.

-2. You get an error message like "java.io.IOException: Can't handle font width" this MIGHT be due to the fact that you don't have the Resources directory in your classpath.
+2. You get an error message like "java.io.IOException: Can't handle font width" this MIGHT be due to the fact that you don't have the org/apache/pdfbox/resources directory in your classpath.
 The easiest solution is to simply include the apache-pdfbox-x.x.x.jar in your classpath.

 3. You get text that has the correct characters, but in the wrong order.
 This mght be because you have not enabled sorting.
 The text in PDF files is stored in chunks and the chunks do not need to be stored in the order that they are displayed on a page.
 By default, PDFBox does not sort the text.
 Also, if you have text in a language that reads right to left (such as Arabic or Hebrew), make sure you have the ICU4J jar file in your classpath.
 This library is needed to properly hande right to left text.

-See the issue tracker at https://issues.apache.org/jira/browse/PDFBOX for the full list of known issues and requested features.

 License (see also LICENSE.txt)
 ==============================